How to Store Data Quality Results? Examples and Best Practices

 What to do next?

-Having the results, the next logical step would be to visualize them using BI tools, such as Data Studio, PowerBI, or Tableau.
-After that, you could design a constant cycle of performing data quality checks, storing the result, and visualizing them.
+Once you have obtained the results, the next step would be to use Business Intelligence (BI) tools like Data Studio, PowerBI, or Tableau to visualize them.
+Then, you can establish a consistent process of performing data quality checks, saving the outcomes, and creating visual representations of them.

 Conclusion

-In conclusion, storing data quality check results is as important as performing data quality analysis.
+Storing data quality check results is as important as performing data quality analysis.
 It binds the processes of gathering and analyzing data.
-To be able to use data for advantageous decision-making appropriate management of storing data is crucial.
-It is an entry point for further analysis.
+Proper data storage management is crucial for using data for advantageous decision-making